semah702/world-of-word/README.md

 # world of word :)
-if you don't mean of something, you can use this repository.
+if you don't mean of something, you can use this repository. here is just-new branch.

 ## contributing